 The Ultimate List of Christmas Baking Ideas

 This is the ULTIMATE LIST of Christmas baking ideas for Christmas cookies, candy, bar desserts, cakes, and bread.
 All of my favorites, all in one place.
-There are tons of can’t-miss December recipes, such as crock pot peanut clusters, avalanche bark, eggnog bundt cake, nut roll, and the most popular recipe for the last two years – Danish butter cookies.
+There are tons of can’t-miss December recipes, such as crock pot peanut clusters, avalanche bark, eggnog bundt cake, nut roll, and the most popular recipe for the last few years – Danish butter cookies.
 No boring holiday cookie trays for you!

 Have you started any holiday baking yet?